pwdo/FFC7-Main-Site/about/index.md

 ### Can I get a group discount?
 Group discounts are available to all professionals (not students) at a special 3+1 rate: purchase 3 tickets of the same type and you get 1 ticket free.
 Send an email to <a href="mailto:payment@pwdo.org?subject=FFC%202016%20Group%20Discount">payment@pwdo.org</a> with the subject “FFC 2016 Group Discount” indicating the number and type of tickets you wish to purchase, and we will get back to you.

+### I live outside Luzon.
+Can I get a discount?
+We have a special discount for Visayas & Mindanao residents. <a target="_blank" href="http://bit.ly/ffc7-vismin">Click here</a> to avail of it!

 ### Is my ticket transferrable?
 Sorry, tickets are not transferrable.